mehulagg/gitlab/doc/administration/object_storage.md

 | `path_style` | Set to `true` to use `host/bucket_name/object` style paths instead of `bucket_name.host/object`.
 Leave as `false` for AWS S3. | `false` |
 | `use_iam_profile` | Set to `true` to use IAM profile instead of access keys | `false`

-NOTE: **Note:**
-According to the [AWS Go SDK](https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html), the SDK detects and uses the built-in providers automatically, without requiring manual configurations.
-For example, if you use IAM roles for your Amazon EC2 instances, your applications automatically use the instance’s credentials.
-You don’t need to manually configure credentials in your application.

 #### Oracle Cloud S3 connection settings

 Note that Oracle Cloud S3 must be sure to use the following settings: